ybrs/websocket-failover-example/README.md

-# websocket-failover-example
+# High Available websocket example

-this is a simple websocket failover example with jetty and hazelcast.
+This is a simple websocket failover/high availability example with jetty and hazelcast.

-What it does is, you spawn 3 (or more) websocket servers, clients connects to any of them.
+What it does is, you spawn 3 (or more) websocket servers, clients connect to any of them.

 We hold a simple integer and increment when client presses a button.
+Think that as a session/room/game data.

 Clients can disconnect and reconnect to any of the available websockets, and you can see the counter still has the same value.

 What ?